CDragu/Arduino/README.md

-# Arduino
+# Arduino libraryies I use
-This is all the changes that I made in order to make the TFT sheild to work with Arduino.
+This are all the changes that I made in order to make the TFT sheild to work with Arduino.

 define YP A2  // must be an analog pin, use "An" notation!